Benares State

-Banaras State, earlier Benares Estate, was an estate, or hereditary jagir, comprising the family domains of the Maharaja of Benares under the Nawabs of Oudh, East India Company rule, and the British Raj that from 1911 to 1948 was recognized as a princely state.
+Benares State, earlier Benares Estate, was an estate, or hereditary jagir, comprising the family domains of the Maharaja of Benares successively under the Nawabs of Oudh, East India Company rule, and the British Raj.
+From 1911 to 1948, it was recognized as a princely state.

 The estate was founded by the zamindar, Balwant Singh, who assumed the title of "Raja of Benares" in the mid 18th century, taking advantage of the Mughal Empire's disintegration.
 His descendants had zamindari privileges in an area around Benares city, but not in the city, which the East India Company had annexed under the Treaty of Faizabad in the later 1760s.
 Benares became a princely state of British Raj in 1911.
-On October 15, 1949, the State of Benares was merged with Uttar Pradesh.
+On 15 October 1949, the State of Benares was merged with Uttar Pradesh.

 History

 Princely State

 The earliest rulers of the later princely state of Benares were originally Zamindars for the Awadh province of the Mughal Empire who later became an independent state.
 Most of the area currently known as Varanasi was acquired by Mansa Ram, a zamindar of Utaria.
 Balwant Singh, the ruler of Utaria in 1737, took over the Jagirs of Jaunpur (except Bayalasi which was ruled independently by Zamindar of Purenw), Varanasi, and Chunar, in 1737 from the Mughal Emperor Muhammad Shah of Delhi.
 The Kingdom of Benaras started in this way during the Mughal dynasty.
 Other places under the kingship of Kashi Naresh were Chandauli, Gyanpur, Chakia, Latifshah, Mirzapur, Nandeshwar, Mint House and Vindhyachal.

 As the Mughal suzerainty weakened, the Benares zamindari became Banaras State, thus Balwant Singh of the Narayan dynasty gained control of the territories and declared himself Maharaja of Benares in 1740.
 The strong clan organization on which they rested, brought success to the lesser known Hindu princes.
 There were as many as 100,000 Bhumihar clansmen backing the power of the Benares rajas in what later became the districts of Benares, Gorakhpur and Azamgarh.
 This proved a decisive advantage when the dynasty faced a rival and the nominal suzerain, the Nawab of Oudh, in the 1750s and the 1760s.
 An exhausting guerrilla war, waged by the Benares ruler against the Oudh camp, using his troops, forced the Nawab to withdraw his main force .This victory further strengthened the control over his domains.

 Benares became a princely state in 1911.
 It was given the privilege of the 13-gun salute.

 Throne of Raja of Benaras, at National Museum, Delhi.